Sheridan Downey: Politics

 In 1913, Downey moved to Sacramento, California, and continued to practice law with his brother, Stephen Wheeler Downey, Jr. During his first few years in California, he devoted most of his time and energy to his law practice and various real estate interests.
 In 1924 he supported Robert La Follette, Sr.'s Progressive party campaign for the presidency, and in 1932 he became a Democrat and campaigned for the election of Franklin D. Roosevelt.
+He was also a candidate for Congress in California's 3rd congressional district, losing the primary to businessman Frank H. Buck.

 In October 1933, Downey announced that he was running for governor of California.
-After a series of meetings with the writer Upton Sinclair, who also had designs on the governorship, Downey agreed to run for Lieutenant Governor of California while Sinclair ran for governor.
+After a series of meetings with the writer Upton Sinclair, who also had designs on the governorship, Downey agreed to run for lieutenant governor of California while Sinclair ran for governor.
 Their political platform was the End Poverty in California (EPIC) plan.
 Opponents called the ticket "Uppie and Downey".
 EPIC began as a mass movement, calling for an economic revolution to lift California out of the depression.
 The EPIC platform called for state support for the creation of jobs, a massive program of public works, and an extensive system of state-sponsored pensions and radical changes in the tax structure.

 Before long, more than 2,000 grassroots EPIC clubs sprouted throughout the state, and the most popular EPIC anthem, "Campaign Chorus for Downey and Sinclair," was made into a phonograph record by Titan Records for mass distribution.
 It featured the speaking voice of Downey, announcer Jerry Wilford, and the singing of three men calling themselves the "Epic Trio."
 While EPIC was defeated by Republican Frank Merriam in November 1934.
 Downey, who had been subjected to less vitriol than Sinclair during the campaign, remained a viable political force in the state.
 Downey actually garnered 123,000 votes more than his running mate.
 Downey gained a statewide reputation as a champion of progressive politics.

 After Sinclair's defeat, Downey became an attorney involved with Dr. Francis Townsend, the main advocate of the Townsend Plan for government old-age pensions.
 Townsend's $200-a-month pension plan had won a large following in California, particularly among retirees.
-Downeys support lead to him writing Why I Believe in the Townsend Plan (1936).
+Downey's support lead to him writing Why I Believe in the Townsend Plan (1936).
 In 1936, the two drifted apart, as Townsend supported Union Party presidential nominee William Lemke of North Dakota, and Downey remained a Democrat committed to Franklin Delano Roosevelt.

+In 1936, Christensen ran for Congress against incumbent Democrat Frank H. Buck, but was defeated in the primary 60% to 40%.